Kozloduy Nuclear Power Plant

 The Kozloduy Nuclear Power Plant is a nuclear power plant in Bulgaria situated 180 km north of Sofia and 5 km east of Kozloduy, a town on the Danube river, near the border with Romania.
 It is the country's only nuclear power plant and the largest in the region.
 The construction of the first reactor began on 6 April 1970.

 Kozloduy NPP currently manages two pressurized water reactors with a total gross output of 2,000 MWe and 1,966 MW net.
 Units 5 and 6, constructed in 1987 and 1991, respectively are VVER-1000 reactors.
 By 2017, Unit 5 was to be upgraded to reach a capacity of 1,100 MWe, as part of a programme to extend the life of the unit by 30 years.
 A seventh 1,000 MW was considered to be constructed, using parts from the terminated Belene project for which Bulgaria has paid 600 million euros.
 However, this option was abandoned.
-Currently, units 7 and 8 using AP1000 reactors are under development.
+As of 2026, units 7 and 8 using AP1000 reactors are proposed.

 The older and smaller Units 1 to 4 were all shut down by 2007.
 Two spent fuel storage facilities are part of the power plant.